 Haarhuis’ skepticism about Sayuri’s motives for recounting her memoirs hints that Sayuri might be an unreliable narrator—a first-person narrator who skews, distorts, or obscures the truth of a story.
 Here, Sayuri appears to obscure her true motives by understating her aims for crafting this involved narrative.

 Haarhuis says that he used a tape recorder while recording Sayuri’s memoirs in order to ensure accuracy but, since her death last year, he has wondered if he also wanted to preserve her uniquely expressive voice.
 She often spoke in a soft voice, but when she got excited, her voice would expand so that it sounded like seven or eight people were in the room.
 Haarhuis writes that he sometimes plays her tapes alone in his study and finds it difficult to believe that she is no longer alive.

-We are reminded here that there is always an absence at the center of the novel: the absence of Sayuri’s speaking voice.
-On a deeper level, Sayuri’s metaphorical voice – her ability to express herself – is partially lost because we are supposedly reading her book through translations and not in the original Japanese.
-Moreover, any real geisha voice is lost because we are not even reading the true narrative of a geisha, but the fictional account of a white, American male author writing at the end of the 20th century.
-Thus, Golden risks supplanting actual geisha voices with his own – a claim many critics have made against the book.
+This passage reminds the reader that there is always an absence at the center of the novel: the absence of Sayuri’s speaking voice.
+On a deeper level, Sayuri’s metaphorical voice—her ability to express herself—is partially lost because the reader is supposedly reading her story through translations and not in the original Japanese.
+Moreover, the book is fiction rather than the true account of a geisha.
+Some critics have argued that because Golden is a white, American, male author writing at the end of the 20th century, he supplants actual geisha voices with his own.